-The following Design Principles and Guidelines are provided to identify key qualitative goals, some of which are specific to the Bronx Facility Project, to aid design-builders in preparing proposals, inspire creative solutions, and support the evaluation process.
-Design goals are organized into two sections:
+The following Design Guidelines are provided to identify key qualitative goals specific to Queens Facility Project to aid design-builders in preparing proposals, inspire creative solutions, and support the evaluation and selection process.
+They are organized into two sections:

-- 1. Design Principles represent the broadest conceptual goals for achieving high-quality and civic design. - 2.
-Design Guidelines define physical building attributes and project-specific goals that achieve the overarching principles.
+- 1. Design Principles represent the broadest goals for achieving high-quality and civic design. - 2.
+Design Guidelines expand upon these principles with Project-specific criteria.